Menu

 3.10pm: Prayer and home time

-The children should keep their reading records up to date and bring them, and their reading book, in every day even if they have not finished their book.
-We would like parents listen to their child read, initial their reading record and to discuss their book with them at least once a week.
-Activities in the reading logs can be completed as a when your child wants to.
+The children should keep their reading records up to date and will be expected to bring them, and their reading book, in every day even if they have not finished their book.
+This will allow us to monitor how much your child is reading at home.
+We would like parents to listen to their child read, initial their reading record and to discuss their book with them at least once a week.
+We expect your child, where possible, to read each evening.
+This will really help them to make good progress in all aspects of the curriculum.
+Activities in the reading logs can be completed as a when your child wants to

 Children should have their login information for TimesTables Rockstars - this will be stuck inside the front or back cover of their Reading Log.
 Please let us know if you need another copy.